lcurtis0/REACT-Shopping-Site/README.md

 # Description

-This files are created to complete the Module 21 challenge-21
+This files are created to complete the Module 22 challenge-22

-The goal of this app is to browse and record books to profile.
+The goal of this app is to

-This is so that to it easy to have a history of the books seen before and can be used for e-commerce projects. 📐✂🔎
+This is so that

-I learned that Grpahql along with Apollo is really easy tool to visualize and explain data that otherwise would be abstract and confusing.
-I also learned that Express routes can be used as middleware between the client and server folders.
+I learned that

 Table of Contents
 - [Description](#Decription)